sharplabBIU/sharplabbiu.github.io/_pages/PI.md

 </p>

 <p>
 I am a computational cognitive scientist with a diverse academic background.
 I began in a clinical psychology PhD, moved to a devleopmental neuroscience lab to finish my PhD, and spent the past 5 years in computational cognitive science labs.
-To do so, I've spent time in Chapel Hill (UNC), London (UCL), Jerusalem (Hebrew University), and New Haven (Yale).
+To do so, I've spent time in UIUC, UNC, UCL (London), Hebrew University (Jerusalem), and Yale.
 </p>